 Definitely not.
-We utilize our SOFTWASH method for any and all residential washing jobs.
-Unlike high-pressure methods used by other housewash contractors, SOFTWASH eliminates concerns of water being forced behind siding, paint being blown off, and water being pushed in around windows and doors.
+We utilize our softwash method for any and all residential washing jobs.
+Unlike high-pressure methods used by other house-wash contractors, softwash eliminates concerns of water being forced behind siding, paint being blown off, and water being pushed in around windows and doors.
 Tough spots are scrubbed and then the loosened “dirt” is rinsed off, cleaning your home without risk of damage.

-A: Never.
-Our cleaning solution is overwhelmingly water with a tiny bit of cleaning solution mixed in, and does not harm any plants or animals around your home.
+Our cleaning solution is primarily water with a mixture of detergent solution and should not harm any plants or animals around your home.

-A: Water can be brought on-site if needed, but customarily we use the customer’s water supply for residential soft washing jobs.
+Water can be brought on-site if needed for an additional fee, but customarily we use the customer’s water supply for residential softwashing jobs.

 We carry full general liability insurance so there is no exposure on your behalf.